Your prayers are answered. I have traveled to Egypt extensively and here are the 31 absolutely best things to do in Egypt!

 The monastery was built in the 6th century AD and it is the oldest continuously active Christian monastery in the World and one of the oldest monasteries in the world overall.

-Library of the Sinai monastery holds an extraordinarily rare and large collection of holy books and manuscripts.
-In fact, only the Vatican library in Rome has a larger collection of holy books than the Sinai library.
+The Library of the Sinai monastery holds an extraordinarily rare and large collection of holy books and manuscripts.
+In fact, only the Vatican Library in Rome has a larger collection of holy books than the Sinai library.